-An insight into the leaders of North Korea over the years since founding
+An insight into the leaders of DPRK (North Korea) over the years since founding

-The leader of North Korea holds a political title of Supreme Leader of North Korea.
-They are the head of state and also head of the North Korean government, the Workers’ Party of Korea.
-The Supreme Leader of North Korea is the holder of the highest office of North Korea, serves as the chief executive of the state and also Supreme Commander of the KPA (Korean People’s Army).
+The leader holds the political title of Supreme Leader of DPRK.
+They are the head of state and also head of the DPRK government, the Workers’ Party of Korea.
+The Supreme Leader of DPRK is the holder of the highest office in the country, serves as the chief executive of the state and also Supreme Commander of the KPA (Korean People’s Army).

-Confused as to who is the current leader of North Korea and in which order they ruled?
+Confused as to who is the current leader of North Korea and in which order they have led the country?

 Let’s take a look…